 Home security is one of those worries that can, quite literally, keep you up at night.
-Its very easy to become a little paranoid, leaping out of bed and conducting a full-scale security check after hearing just the slightest noise.
+Its very easy to become paranoid, leaping out of bed and conducting a full-scale security check after hearing the slightest noise.
 Going on holiday can also be a worry.
 A week in the sun or another well-earned break is definitely something to look forward to, but some people end up dreading it as it means leaving their house unoccupied and potentially vulnerable to break-ins.

-As mentioned in the tip above, you can use high-tech surveillance cameras to provide you with a real-time alert if motion is detected at your property when you arent there.
-These alerts, sent to your email or to your smartphone, allow you to check in immediately and view the live footage from your property if you arent at home.
+As mentioned in the tip above, you can use high-tech surveillance cameras to provide a real-time alert if motion is detected at your property when you aren't there.
+These alerts, sent to your email or to your smartphone, allow you to check in immediately and view the live footage from your property if you aren't at home.
 If all you see is a cat prowling around the garden or the wind blowing a tree branch, you can rest easy.
-If you spot an intruder, you can take immediate action calling the police and hopefully getting the burglar apprehended before too much damage is done.
+If you spot an intruder, you can take immediate action by calling the police and hopefully getting the burglar apprehended before too much damage is done.
 This gives you total control over security at your property, which can do wonders for your peace of mind.

-If you hear a noise in the night, or are checking into your camera feeds remotely, having the ability to turn on house lights from your phone can be very useful.
-You can do it instantly from your bed, or from anywhere else in the world provided it has an internet connection.
-Wi-Fi lighting systems are becoming increasingly common in modern homes, with people mainly valuing them for their convenience.
+If you hear a noise in the night or are checking into your camera feeds remotely, having the ability to turn on house lights from your phone can be very useful.
+You can do it instantly from your bed or anywhere else, provided it has an internet connection.
+Wi-Fi lighting systems are becoming increasingly common in modern homes, with people valuing them for convenience.
 However, they also have great security benefits.

-If youve ever lost your keys, youll know the worry that comes when thinking about them falling into the wrong hands.
-It can stop you sleeping, fretting about someone simply letting themselves in with your key in the middle of the night.
-Its also a hassle having to get locks changed as quickly as you can.
-The solution could be a keyless door lock, which works just like keyless entry systems in the latest car models.
-There are many different options, from fingerprint recognition to digital PIN entry systems.
-You will need to choose a reliable brand and put a lot of trust in the technology though, because if you go completely keyless and the lock doesnt recognise you theres always the risk that you get locked out and stuck on a technical support line trying to sort it out.
+If you've ever lost your keys, you'll know the worry that comes when thinking about them falling into the wrong hands.
+It can stop you from sleeping, fretting about someone simply letting themselves in with your key in the middle of the night.
+Its also a hassle to change locks as quickly as possible.
+The solution could be a keyless door lock, which works like keyless entry systems in the latest car models.
+Many options exist, from fingerprint recognition to digital PIN entry systems.
+You will need to choose a reliable brand and put a lot of trust in the technology, though, because if you go completely keyless and the lock doesn't recognise you, theres always the risk that you get locked out and stuck on a technical support line trying to sort it out.